Société de transport de l'Outaouais: History

 In 1998, the STO was named the "Canadian public transit operator of the year" by the Canadian Urban Transit Association (CUTA).
 From 1999 to 2001, to satisfy growing demand, the STO purchased additional second-hand buses from the Société de transport de Montréal, Société de transport de Laval, Société de transport de Sherbrooke and OC Transpo.
 They all have since been retired.

 The STO introduced its first fleet of low-floor buses from NovaBus in 2002, and it has only such buses since then.
 The following year, the STO announced plans to build a bus-only roadway called the Rapibus.
 The project was initially expected to be completed by 2009, but it was finally opened in 2013.

 In 2005, the STO announced a strategic plan for 2002–2015 in which it projected a ridership of 96 million by 2019 up from 2.4 million in 1992.
 Ridership from 1995 to 2006 had grown about 50%.
 In addition to the Rapibus, the STO planned to increase the number of park and ride facilities across the city as well as introduce bike racks, expand or add garages, and expand the fleet.

 In 2012, it introduced its fleet of Novabus LFS articulated buses and the following year, it unveiled their new visual identity – L'avenir en commun (in English: the future together) as well as a new logo.

 In 2013, STO launched a new bus rapid transit (BRT) system called Rapibus, which includes a dedicated 12-kilometre corridor that runs from Labrosse Boulevard to Alexandre-Taché Boulevard.

 In 2015, the STO bought 10 Classics from Calgary Transit, the last buses to be purchased second-hand from another company.

 In February 2020, the last Classic bus (#9225 an ex-Calgary Transit unit) retired, marking an end to the iconic bus model of the STO which span for more than four decades.

 In June 2021, STO buses in downtown Ottawa were re-routed from Wellington Street and Rideau Street to Albert Street and Slater Street, using the bus lanes that had previously formed the downtown section of the Transitway until they were made obsolete by the opening of the Confederation Line.

+In 2024, the STO began testing 100% electric buses in order to complete its future vision of fully electrifying its fleet of modern vehicles by 2042.